com-lihaoyi/mill/docs/pages/7 - Extending Mill.md

 For subprocess/filesystem operations, you can use the [Ammonite-Ops](http://ammonite.io/#Ammonite-Ops) library that comes bundled with Mill, or even plain `java.nio`/`java.lang.Process`.
-Each target gets it's own [T.ctx().dest](http://www.lihaoyi.com/mill/page/tasks#millutilctxdestctx) folder that you can use to place files without worrying about colliding with other targets.
+Each target gets its own [T.ctx().dest](http://www.lihaoyi.com/mill/page/tasks#millutilctxdestctx) folder that you can use to place files without worrying about colliding with other targets.